MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 # View sales insights in Microsoft Teams meeting recap

 Microsoft Copilot for Sales includes all the capabilities within Copilot for Microsoft 365 to provide users with valuable insights to help you support customer engagements.
-The combined Copilot experience in products like Microsoft Teams helps helps you with the power of Copilot in Teams and the Copilot for Sales role specific capabilities in a seamless 'better together' design.
-The experience shows summarized meeting insights, generated meeting recaps, and much more to enable you to grow customer relationships and close deals.
+The combined Copilot experience in products like Microsoft Teams helps you with the power of Copilot in Teams and the Copilot for Sales role specific capabilities in a seamless 'better together' design.
+The experience shows summarized meeting insights, generated meeting recaps, and more to enable you to grow customer relationships and close deals.

 ## License requirements